jackdevo/Public-IOS-Projects/README.md

 But please don't:
 1. Claim any projects as your own, even after modification
-2. Distribute (or attempt to distribute) these projects through any means (App Store or ADC I don't suppose anyone would want to copy the projects here, but the lack of a license on all of my public Github repos is intentional.)
+2. Distribute (or attempt to distribute) these projects through any means (App Store or Ad Hoc)
 3. Use any of these projects for commercial purposes